 Student and employee travel

-- VCU has decided to cancel all upcoming study abroad programs for summer 2020, regardless of destination, due to the risks associated with traveling abroad during the worldwide outbreak of COVID-19.
+- VCU has decided to cancel all upcoming study abroad programs for summer and fall 2020, regardless of destination, due to the risks associated with traveling abroad during the worldwide outbreak of COVID-19.
 For additional details visit the Global Education Office's COVID-19 site.

 - University-sponsored out-of-state travel, both domestic and international, is suspended until further notice.
 This includes faculty, staff and students.